If you have to buy it, get the best deal!

 I took this picture of myself without makeup earlier today, and my skin is definitely loving these serums.
 The biggest difference is more radiance, so I am really loving the effect of the Vitamin D serum in particular.
 My clarity has improved as well, so the Vitamin C is working nicely, too.
 If you’re considering these serums, I say go for it.
 On my dry skin, they feel great, so they give added hydration.
 My skin also feels a lot smoother to the touch.
 I’m very happy with both serums and could see myself purchasing either, but I will almost certainly purchase the Vitamin D. If I did not have so much left, I would probably take advantage of the sale.

-Remember to check all special offers before placing an online order.
-See other important info and deals on my dr. brandt page.
+Before shopping with dr. brandt, see available offers on my deal page.
 When you sign up with a referral link, you and the person who referred you get a coupon for $10 off.
 Read all dr. brandt articles.
 View my main page for the guide map to the site and deeper deal exploration.

 Disclosure: Affiliate Links